Islands Architecture

 Using Other Frontend Frameworks

 If you want to use a different frontend framework like Vue, Svelete, etc., feel free to do so!
-There is no magic here — Hyperspan is just using Bun.build() to get the JavaScript output of your component file, putting that in a <script> tag, and then adding a bit of extra code to render it as a component into a corresponding <div> tag.
+There is no magic here — Hyperspan is just using Bun.build() to get the JavaScript output of your component file, adding some SSR code to it, putting the output in a <script> tag, and then adding a bit of extra code to render and hydrate it as a component into a corresponding <div> tag.